matt-lewton9/Portfolio-Website/_design/wrappieScrappie.md

 ## Recovery

 Wrappie's recovery is a single stage main chute that is deployed by a timed ejection charge at apogee.
 On deployment, the nosecone separates, pulling the main chute from the recovery bay.
-The parachute, nosecone, and rocket are attached to a 3 way swivel by seperate lines.
+The parachute, nosecone, and rocket are connected by a 3-way swivel .
 The 3d printed bulkheads, threads and steel eyebolts were tested with static loads to support up to 80 Gs of deceleration on deployment.
 This is a very simple recovery system, and I understand that the rocket will drift significantly on descent.
 However, I will be crushed if I lose this rocket, so I decided to keep it simple stupid.

 ## Fins